yashmanne/Benning_Simple/README.md

 sbatch <script_name>
 ```

-Once the script is ran, its progress can be checked by the following:
+Once the script is run, its progress can be checked by the following:

 ```bash
 squeue -lu <username>